 Residents: Your enrollment fee, less a $10 processing charge, is returned automatically if you drop by a specific date depending on each course or a full refund if the college cancels classes.
 For short-term classes (less than two weeks) you must drop BEFORE first class meeting.
 For short term classes (greater than two weeks) and Summer Classes, you must drop prior to 10% of the length of the course.
 Please check with Enrollment Services Office for specific deadline date for refund.

-Refunds for your parking fee must be requested through the Enrollment Services Office and a processing fee may be assessed.
-You must complete a "Request For Refund" form and attach your parking decal.
+Refunds for your parking fee must be requested through Parking Services (email requests to email@example.com).
 No refunds will be made after the second week of instruction.
 The processing time for refunds is approximately six to eight weeks.
-The Student Government Association discount sticker, Student Representation Fee and the Help-A-Student Fund are nonrefundable.
+The Student Government Association Fee, Student Representation Fee and the Help-A-Student Fund are nonrefundable.
 Keep receipts for reference.
-Student transcripts, diplomas and registration privileges will be withheld pending settlement of outstanding financial obligation due to the college.
+Student diplomas and registration privileges may be withheld pending settlement of outstanding financial obligation due to the college.

 Nonresidents: The amount of your tuition that will be refunded depends upon when you drop.
 Please refer to the College Catalog or Enrollment Services Office for specific refund schedule.